caolan/async/intro.md

 </script>
 ```

+The `async.js` UMD file can be found in the `dist` subfolder, along with minified
+version, `async.min.js`, and the source map, `async.min.map`.
+Async can also be
+included through a CDN, such as [jsdelivr](http://www.jsdelivr.com).
+The CDN links
+for the above files can be found at [http://www.jsdelivr.com/projects/async](http://www.jsdelivr.com/projects/async).

 ### ES Modules

 We also provide async as a collection of ES2015 modules, in an alternative `async-es` package on npm.